JuiceBox27/BoxOS/bootsectfunctions/README.md

 # BoxOS
 Boot Sector Functions

-This is where the iso is sent when it gets created from the Makefile.
+This is the folder in which all the custom functions of the bootloader go into in order to keep a clean file organization.